 - Reserve about 1/4 of the sauce from the portion you'll use for grilling.

-- Season the pork with a bit of olive oil on both sides along with salt and black pepper.
+- Season the pork with the vegetable oil on both sides along with salt and black pepper.
 Grill the pork on a preheated grill over medium-high heat for about 4 minutes on one side, flip and cook for 4 minutes on the other side.
 Coat the pork with the sauce.
 Flip and cook for about a minute.
 Add more sauce to the other side, flip, and cook for another minute or so.